 I spent a lot of time researching about your school.
 I talked to teachers, met students, and consulted other people from local community.
 From what I heard and noticed, your institution is well organized and runs smoothly.
 You have balanced program of activities for students.
 However, I have some ideas for further improvement, as there is always a chance to make things better.
 It goes about the following ideas: ….
 (Your ideas)

 What do you think should be the main goal of a school principal?

-Another tough question, and you can approach it from different angles.
+Another tough question, and you can approach it from various angles.
 Should a principal be “only” a leading figure, a person who represents the school in public?
-Should they just delegate the work, or should they actively participate on a daily life of an educational institution?
+Should they just delegate the work, from a position of a wise leader who knows how to assemble the best people around them, or should they actively participate on a daily life of an educational institution?

 Honestly, a good answer to this question depends on your philosophy of work, and leadership.
 But you have to justify it with your answer (perhaps with an explanation how your methodology and approach to the role helped you to achieve good results in your past job, or how it works for ABS school, one of the successful educational institutions in the district, which you happen to know).

-If you should characterize a great school principal with three words, which words would you choose?
+If you should characterize a great school leader with three words, which words would you choose?

 This interview just won’t get easy, will it?
 A good principal is a good listener.
 Therefore you should answer with three words–no more, no less.
 Which words will you pick for your interview answer?

 Leader and role model?
 Attentive, smart, decisive?
 Listening, learning, doing?
 You make the choice.
 Just do not forget to use three words exactly (or five, or three sentences, or whatever is the actual question they will ask you in an interview).